Evernow/evernowmanjaro/README.md

 - [ ] Find a way to add the Phoronix Test Suite (main issue is for offline use, and the fact we can't have this image be bigger than 4gb due to ram limitations)
 - [ ] Find an additional good GPU stress test
 - [ ] Add more Wifi drivers
+- [ ] Look into viability of switching to the Minimal ISO style of Manjaro

 ## Reproducability